CruTech/crutech-scripts/readme.md

 for example:
   * 'Neo' would not be considered a camp user name.
   * 'Nemo1' would be considered a camp user name.
-  * 'buzz88l' would asl be a camper user name
+  * 'buzz88l' would also be a camp user name

 The above assumption is intended to permeate the entire suite of scripts.